 Top 6 SaaS billing software in 2026

-Alguna: Best SaaS billing software for quote-to-revenue
+1. Alguna: Best SaaS billing software for usage based pricing

 Alguna is an AI-native quote-to-revenue platform built specifically for modern SaaS, AI, and fintech companies with hybrid pricing models.
 Unlike legacy billing tools that bolt CPQ or revenue recognition on later, Alguna is designed for SaaS from end-to-end: from quoting and pricing, through usage metering and billing, to automated revenue recognition.